ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 ~ The path vector abstraction requires the encoding of the properties of aforementioned ANEs.
 ~ Specifically, only the sequences of ANEs are not enough for existing use cases.
-Properties of ANEs such as `bandwidth` and `delay` are needed by applications to properly construct capacity regions.
+Properties of ANEs such as `bandwidth` and `delay` are needed by applications to properly construct network constraints or states.

 <!-- ~ Unified property map [](#I-D.ietf-alto-unified-props-new) defines an extensible schema to provide properties of general entities; it cannot -->
 <!-- convey properties of abstract network elements.
 A new ALTO domain needs to be -->